Why Latency Matters: How an Audio Interface can Help

 But what if you don’t have an audio interface in your workflow?

-In this case, you’ll probably need to rely on your computer system’s in-built sound card for the ADC and DAC processing that’s necessary for digital audio production.
+In this case, you’ll probably need to rely on your computer’s in-built sound card for the ADC and DAC processing that’s necessary for digital audio production.

-(The “sound card” may simply be a “sound chip” built into the computer’s motherboard—we’ll refer to both possibilities as a sound card.)
+(N.B., the ‘sound card’ may simply be a ‘sound chip’ built into your computer’s motherboard—we’ll refer to both possibilities as a sound card.)

 But sound cards are not purpose-built for ADC and DAC in the way that audio interfaces are, and they don’t have dedicated drivers.